– Julian Assange is in Sweden and reportedly has sex with two different women.

 – Sweden and Ecuador sign a preliminary agreement paving the way for Swedish prosecutors to question Assange.

-- Assange urges Sweden and Britain to let him leave the embassy in London after a UN panel rules he has been "arbitrarily detained" there for approaching four years.
+– Assange urges Sweden and Britain to let him leave the embassy in London after a UN panel rules he has been “arbitrarily detained” there for approaching four years.
 However, both countries reject the ruling.
+He later files a report to Stockholm District Court, asking it to drop the arrest warrant.

 – Swedish prosecutor Marianne Ny says she will not be swayed by the UN panel's decision, adding that she is working on a new request to Ecuador to let her team interview Assange inside the embassy.